 What is the best suitcase?

 Choosing the right suitcase depends on your personal needs and preferences.
-There are a lot of different types of baggage: rolling, spinner, briefcases, backpacks… Take a moment to think about what kind of traveller your are – business, tourist, with children… There is a special suitcase for all kind of trips.
-You just need to think about what you need and chose your case accordingly.
-Here you can find a selection of the best suitcases in the market (briefcases, bags for kids, spinners, garment bags etc).
-We have reviewed all of them and added them in sections, so your search is easier and so you’ll find the best suitcase for you, in a simple and fast way.
+There are a lot of different types of baggage: rolling, spinner, briefcases, backpacks… Take a moment to think about what kind of traveler your are – business, tourist, with children… There is a special suitcase for all kind of trips.
+You just need to think about what you need and choose yours accordingly.
+Here you can find a selection of the best suitcases in the market (briefcases, bags for kids, spinners, garment bags, etc).
+We have reviewed all of them and put them into sections, so it will be easier to find the best suitcase for you, in a simple and fast way.

-We know how hard it can be to squeeze everything you need into one piece of baggage.
-When you’re cramming everything into that one piece of baggage, you need the bag itself to have plenty of pockets for organization and you also want it to have other smart travel features (like lockable zippers and beefy wheels).
-After all, we know the “joy” of sprinting from Gate A3 to Gate Q36 to make a connecting flight.
-Whether you’re checking your bags or looking for the best lightweight carry-on or travel pack, we’ve got the solution for you.
+We know how hard it can be to squeeze everything you need into a suitcase.
+When you’re cramming everything into that one piece of baggage, it needs to have plenty of pockets for organization and other smart travel features (like lockable zippers and sturdy wheels).
+After all, we know how it feels to sprint from Gate A3 to Gate Q36 to make a connecting flight.
+Whether you’re checking for bags or looking for a lightweight carry-on suitcase or travel pack, we’ve got the solution for you.
 We’ve created this handy buying guide to help you find the right type of baggage for your journey.

 Forbidden objects in the cabin of the plane

 Passengers are not permitted to carry the following items in the security restricted area or in the cabin of the aeroplane:

 1. Guns, firearms and weapons in general; any object capable or capable of firing a projectile or causing injury, such as all firearms (pistols, revolvers, rifles, shotguns, etc.), reproductions and replicas of firearms, components of firearms (excluding sighting devices and telescopic sights), air pistols, rifles and shotguns.